fboes/blogophon/docs/development.md

 ![Blogophon -](blogophon.png) Development
 ===========

+The Blogophon supports the building of custom themes and frontend functionality.
+You ware free to change the styling of the pages build by the Blogophon.

 Gulp
 ----

-The Blogophon supports [Gulp](http://gulpjs.com/).
-This is recommended if you plan on building themes or new Javascript functionality.
+The Blogophon sports [Gulp](http://gulpjs.com/), which will support you if you plan to build themes or new Javascript functionality.
+If will check and compress your files while you are editing.

 | Command      | Description                                 |
 |--------------|---------------------------------------------|